What can a court do to mitigate the harms of an eviction?

 Examples of court-based eviction diversion programs

-- In Chicago: the Eviction Diversion Program
+- Las Vegas Eviction Diversion Program

 - In Kalamazoo: the 8th District Court Eviction Diversion Program